Follow

 Typical HO, S, On30 Scale motor = 0.5A.
 Maximum engines = 2A / 0.50A = 4 Engines in motion.

-DCC Systems are selected based on your needs of locomotive capacity and operator capacity.
+DCC Systems are selected based on your needs for locomotive capacity and operator capacity.
 The general rule of thumb for HO-scale locos is to use .5 amps per loco.
 In N-scale, use .25 amps per loco.
-You only count the number of locos being used, not parked.
+You only count the locos in use, not those parked.

 Was this article helpful?